philoserf/site_v2/content/posts/chatgpt.md

 ---
-title: "ChatGPT 3.5 rewrites The Cask of Amontillado in the style of…"
+title: ChatGPT 3.5 rewrites The Cask of Amontillado in the style of…
+date: 2023-09-16
+topics: [share]
+featuredImage: "img/chatgpt.webp"
 ---

 In the early days of ChatGPT's public availability, I took a look just as the news sources started hyping AI.
 This is one of my earliest explorations.
 From it, you may glean a glimpse of me and it.